lucafrance/lucafrance.github.io/_posts/2023-01-19-r-place-excel.md

 I tried and failed to do everything in PowerQuery.
 Either it would process data for hours before showing an error, or it would just collapse.

-I wrote a small script in Python to filter the most recent changes and pivot the columns horizontally.
+I wrote a small Python script to filter the most recent changes and pivot the columns horizontally.
 This step also reduced the csv file size from about 857 MB to less than 3 MB.

 ```python